troglobit/finit/README.md

 optional plugins to enable.
 Below are a few of the main switches to
 configure:

-* `--prefix=`: Base prefix path for all files, except `--sbindir` and `--sysconfdir`.
-Used in concert with the `DESTDIR` variable.

-  Defaults to `/`, i.e. `""`.

-* `--sbindir=`: Path to where resulting binaries should install to.
-Used in concert with the `DESTDIR` variable.

-  Defaults to `/sbin`.

-* `--sysconfdir=`: Path to where finit configuration files should install to.
-Used in concert with the `DESTDIR` variable.

-  Defaults to `/etc`, but is currently unused.
-It is up to the user to set up suitable `/etc/finit.conf` and `/etc/finit.d/*.conf`.
+* `--disable-inetd`: Disable the built-in inetd server.

 * `--enable-embedded`: Target finit for BusyBox getty and mdev instead of a standard Linux distribution with GNU tools and udev.

+* `--enable-rw-rootfs`: Most desktop and server systems boot with the root file stystem read-only.
+With this setting Finit will remount it as read-write early at boot so the `bootmisc.so` plugin can run.
+  Usually not needed on embedded systems.

 * `--enable-static`: Build Finit statically.
-The plugins will be built-in (.o files) instead.
-Note: very untested in Finit3!
+The plugins will be built-ins (.o files) and all external libraries, except the C library will be linked statically.

-* `--disable-inetd`: Disables the built-in inetd server.
+* `--enable-alsa-utils`: Enable the optional `alsa-utils.so` sound plugin.

+* `--enable-dbus`: Enable the optional D-Bus `dbus.so` plugin.

+* `--enable-lost`: Enable noisy example plugin for `HOOK_SVC_LOST`.

+* `--enable-resolvconf`: Enable the `resolvconf.so` optional plugin.

+* `--enable-x11-common`: Enable the optional X Window `x11-common.so` plugin.

+For more configure flags, see <kbd>./configure --help</kbd>

 **Example**